 (Hokkaido part IIIa)

 From Sapporo, one has easy access to the south-western part of the island, which is the most densely populated part of Hokkaido.
 Here, there are some beautiful places to visit, not further than three hours drive from Sapporo.
-During my Hokkaido trip I was based in Sapporo all three weeks.
+During my Hokkaido trip, I was based in Sapporo for all three weeks.
 This means lots of driving to be able to see other places.
-Instead of doing what I did, I would recommend though the visitor to move around and every 2-3 days to stay at a different place.
+Instead of doing what I did, I would recommend that the visitor move around and every 2-3 days to stay at a different place.